 - Stir-fry the tofu in the coconut oil for 10-15 minutes or until the tofu is golden with crispy bits.
 Turn over the tofu cubes frequently so that each side browns.

 - Meanwhile prepare the sauce by mixing maple syrup, soy sauce, peanut butter, sesame oil, chilli flakes, ginger, and water.65 grams peanut butter, 2 tablespoon soy sauce, 5 tablespoon maple syrup, 1 teaspoon sesame oil, ½ teaspoon chilli flakes, 1 tablespoon fresh ginger, 2 tablespoon water

 - Once the tofu is golden the satay can be added and simmered until just thick and sticky.
 This will take about 2-3 minutes.

 - Nutritional analysis is for guidance only and is not a strict calculation as ingredients vary.

 - Leftovers can be stored in the fridge for up to 3 days.

 - Reheat by adding to a skillet, and gently heating for a few minutes until hot, a little veggie stock or water may be required to loosen up the sauce just a little.

-- Garnish with chopped coriander/cilantro, chopped peanuts, cashews, sunflower or pumpkin seeds.
-Sliced green onions/spring onions are also a nice addition.
+- Garnish with chopped coriander [cilantro], chopped peanuts, cashews, or toasted sunflower, pumpkin seeds or sesame seeds.
+Sliced spring onions [scallions] are also a nice addition.